AleixoLucas42/homelab/readme.md

 # ALEIXOHOME LAB

-Hello everyone, this is my small homelab, I made the server from a computer that my friend gave me.
+Hello everyone, this is my small homelab.

 ## Topology